 We are seeing a growing number of scholars that are beginning to hold the opinion that cryptocurrency is halal.
 Some scholars will say that Litecoin is halal because it can be classified as “mal” (property), has “taqawwam” (permissibility according to the shariah), and meets the objectives of shariah (Maqasid al-Shariah).
 Some scholars will categorize Litecoin as a currency while others categorize it as an asset.

-For a deeper understanding of the permissibility of cryptocurrencies, please see the following blog post, Is Bitcoin Halal or Haram?
+For a deeper understanding of the permissibility of cryptocurrencies, please see the following blog post, Is Bitcoin Halal?
 10 Scholars’ Opinion on Bitcoin.

 Litecoin is one of the oldest and most stable cryptocurrencies on the market.
 Those who are interested in Litecoin tend to seek benefits both in the short and long term since it is an ideal cryptocurrency for those who carry out a lot of transactions on a regular basis and think about saving costs.